Delhi Jama Masjid dome damaged in evening storm | Science-Environment

 - India

-The historic Jama Masjid had its finial broken and suffered other damage in a storm that was accompanied by heavy rains in Delhi on Monday evening.
-Shahi Imam of Jama Masjid Syed Ahmed Bukhari said that two people were injured by stones as they became loose and fell down from one of the minarets and other parts of the mosque.
+The historic Jama Masjid in the walled city area lost the finial of its main dome and witnessed some stones getting loose and falling overhead as it weathered a rainstorm Monday evening.
+Jama Masjid Shahi Imam Syed Ahmed Bukhari said that two people were injured by stones which fell from minarets and other parts of the mosque.

 ''The Kalas (finial) of the main dome fell off.
 It needs urgent repair to prevent further damages.
 Some stones of the mosque structure also loosened and fell off.
 I will write to the Prime Minister for immediate repair of the mosque roping in Archaeological Survey of India,'' Bukhari told PTI.